Marquette vs. Northern Illinois: Odds, spread, over/under - November 6

 Marquette vs. Northern Illinois Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup available at multiple sportsbooks.
+Check out the odds, spread and over/under for this matchup listed on individual sportsbooks.

 |Favorite